muhammadmateen027/music_factory_personal/README.md

 This project relies on [flutter_localizations][flutter_localizations_link] and follows the [official internationalization guide for Flutter][internationalization_link].

-> In this project we ignored this part but how to use is described below.
+> **Note:** For demo purposes, I have added two locales but have same strings.
+We can update and even
+> add more locales to support.

 ### Adding Strings